ember-learn/guides-source/guides/release/models/customizing-serializers.md

 serializers you can create your own by extending the `Serializer` base class.

-A serializer has two main roles in Ember Data.
+A serializer has two main roles in EmberData.
-First, it is responsible for taking a response from an adapter and serializing it into the normalized JSON format that Ember Data understands.
+First, it is responsible for taking a response from an adapter and serializing it into the normalized JSON format that EmberData understands.
 Secondly, it transforms snapshots of records into a payload the adapter will send to the server when creating, updating, or deleting a record.

-### Ember Data's Normalized JSON Format
+### EmberData's Normalized JSON Format

-The normalized JSON format that Ember Data expects is a [JSON:API](http://jsonapi.org/) document with a couple of additional restrictions.
+The normalized JSON format that EmberData expects is a [JSON:API](http://jsonapi.org/) document with a couple of additional restrictions.

 First, it is important to make sure that the `type` name of a record in the normalized JSON object exactly matches the filename of the model defined for this record type.
-By convention Model names are singular in Ember Data, however, the example type names shown in the
+By convention Model names are singular in EmberData, however, the example type names shown in the
 [JSON:API spec](http://jsonapi.org/format/) are pluralized.
-The JSON:API spec itself is agnostic about inflection rules, however, Ember Data's own `JSONAPISerializer` assumes types are plural and it will automatically singularize the types.
+The JSON:API spec itself is agnostic about inflection rules, however, EmberData's own `JSONAPISerializer` assumes types are plural and it will automatically singularize the types.

 Second, attribute and relationship names in the JSON:API document